 Visual disturbances are seen in about 40%‒65% of patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship and include:

 Some type of endocrine dysfunction is common in craniopharyngiomas, and is seen in about 65%‒90% of patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship.
-Deficiencies in growth hormone (GH), gonadotropins, thyroid Thyroid The thyroid gland is one of the largest endocrine glands in the human body.
-The thyroid gland is a highly vascular, brownish-red gland located in the visceral compartment of the anterior region of the neck.
-Thyroid Gland: Anatomy-stimulating hormone (TSH), and adrenocorticotropic hormone Adrenocorticotropic hormone An anterior pituitary hormone that stimulates the adrenal cortex and its production of corticosteroids.
+Deficiencies in growth hormone (GH), gonadotropins, thyroid-stimulating hormone Thyroid-stimulating hormone A glycoprotein hormone secreted by the adenohypophysis.
+Thyrotropin stimulates thyroid gland by increasing the iodide transport, synthesis and release of thyroid hormones (thyroxine and triiodothyronine).
+Thyroid Hormones (TSH), and adrenocorticotropic hormone Adrenocorticotropic hormone An anterior pituitary hormone that stimulates the adrenal cortex and its production of corticosteroids.
 Acth is a 39-amino acid polypeptide of which the n-terminal 24-amino acid segment is identical in all species and contains the adrenocorticotropic activity.
 Upon further tissue-specific processing, acth can yield alpha-msh and corticotropin-like intermediate lobe peptide (clip).
 Adrenal Hormones (ACTH) can all be seen.

 Cognitive dysfunction and behavioral issues may be due to impact on the thalamus Thalamus The thalamus is a large, ovoid structure in the dorsal part of the diencephalon that is located between the cerebral cortex and midbrain.
 It consists of several interconnected nuclei of grey matter separated by the laminae of white matter.
 The thalamus is the main conductor of information that passes between the cerebral cortex and the periphery, spinal cord, or brain stem.
 Thalamus: Anatomy, hypothalamus Hypothalamus The hypothalamus is a collection of various nuclei within the diencephalon in the center of the brain.
 The hypothalamus plays a vital role in endocrine regulation as the primary regulator of the pituitary gland, and it is the major point of integration between the central nervous and endocrine systems.
 Hypothalamus, and frontal Frontal The bone that forms the frontal aspect of the skull.
 Its flat part forms the forehead, articulating inferiorly with the nasal bone and the cheek bone on each side of the face.
 Skull: Anatomy lobes.